Contact

 Auto-renew OFF:

-Subscription renews at normal rate.
+Subscription renews at the normal rate.
 No change.

-Microsoft announced this change on 14 October 2025, with full enforcement from 1 April 2026.
+Microsoft announced this change on 14 October 2025, with full enforcement from 4 May 2026.

 The Trade-Off